 We have been continually focussed on improving the delivery of gambling therapy to a more complex cohort of problem gamblers, namely, those with complex or co morbid mental health issues.
 One of our future goals is to provide a more seamless referral process state wide with improved mental health service networking.

-In November 2014 the Statewide Gambling Therapy Service commenced a project funded by the Department for Correctional Services to deliver and evaluate an evidence-based problem gambling treatment program in a prison setting.
+The Statewide Gambling Therapy Service commenced a project funded by the Department for Correctional Services to deliver and evaluate an evidence-based problem gambling treatment program in a prison setting.
 Prisoners across four prisons in South Australian prisons participated.
 The project had two aims:

-Twenty-one prisoners participated in the Cognitive Behavioural Therapy program (18 males and 3 females).
 Outcomes showed that the program was successful in reducing gambling urges, improving psychological well-being and increasing self-efficacy.

 A survey was conducted to investigate lifetime prevalence of problem gambling among a group of 105 incarcerated offenders.
-Data revealed lifetime prevalences of 52%, in addition 1 in 5 males reported that their current imprisonment was due to a gambling problem.
+Data revealed lifetime prevalence’s of 52%, in addition 1 in 5 males reported that their current imprisonment was due to a gambling problem.